 Abundances of Trout Cod (Maccullochella macquariensis) across NFRC surveys have generally remained high (Figure 10).
 The lower abundance detected in 2020 correlates with higher flows and associated high turbidity which would have reduced the likelihood of capturing fish.
-Multiple size classes including mature and young-of-year fish were captured in most years.
-The higher recruitment from 2019 and 2020 is evident in the high abundance of juveniles in 2021 surveys (Figure 11).
-Even though no recruitment was detected in 2021, a large range of sizes (greater than 10cm) were present, indicating that conditions in the Ovens River are supporting the survival of this species throughout its lifecycle.
+Multiple size classes including mature and young-of-year fish were captured in five of the six years.
+A wide range of sizes was detected in 2022 (Figure 11).
+The wide size range and detection of recruits, juveniles and adults in most years indicates that conditions in the Ovens River are supporting the survival of this species throughout its lifecycle.

-No Trout Cod stocking has occurred in the Ovens River system since January 2006..
+No Trout Cod stocking has occurred in the Ovens River system since January 2006.

+Trout Cod

-Trout Cod Maccullochella macquariensis
+Maccullochella macquariensis

 Figure 10.
-The densities of recruits, juveniles and adult Trout Cod for NFRC surveys in the Ovens River from 2017 to 2021 delwp.vic.gov.au
+The densities of recruits, juveniles and adult Trout Cod for NFRC surveys in the Ovens River from 2017 to 2022

 Figure 11.
-The size range percentage of Trout Cod in the Ovens River during NFRC surveys in 2021.
+The size range percentage of Trout Cod in the Ovens River during NFRC surveys in 2022.